-The penalties for burglary in California are severe.
+The penalties for burglary in California are severe, making it extremely important that every defendant has a skilled Orange County burglary lawyer assisting them with their situation.
 If you have been charged, you need to understand the laws that govern your offense so you know the best ways to protect yourself.
-You also need an experienced California criminal defense attorney to represent you in court.
-These charges are serious allegations that carry consequences.
+You also need an experienced legal professional to represent you in court.
+These charges are serious allegations that carry life-altering consequences.
 You should understand your legal rights, your options, and the ramifications you are facing to help give yourself the best chances of success.

 PC 459 defines burglary as entering a structure (i.e. residence, commercial property, vehicle, room, storage facility or other structure) with the intent of committing a crime or felony (i.e. theft, robbery, assault, rape, homicide, vandalism, arson, etc.).
 Because burglaries can be charged as misdemeanors or felony crimes depending on the circumstances, you should have an experienced criminal defense attorney to represent you in order to protect your legal rights.